What if it’s easier than you think to feel and look awesome around new folks?

 Today, I’m going to teach you a simple and fun technique to do just that.

 You know that moment in group conversation when all you can think about is what they’re thinking of you?
 Well, you’ve already gotten yourself out of the house for the night, which is a win.

-Yet when conversation after conversation makes you feel really self conscious, you start thinking, “Why in the hell did I come all the way out here?
+Yet when conversation after conversation makes you feel really self-conscious, you start having understandably negative thoughts.
+You may think, “Why in this world did I come all the way out here?
 What am I punishing myself for?”

 The truth is, though, the reason you’re out in the first place is to meet great people, have a good time, and enjoy yourself.
 Staying at home won’t accomplish that, so making your way towards the door isn’t really the right option.

 You’re there to face your fears and come out on the other side a better man, a more attractive and well-connected man.